miniconnect/holodb/README.md

 If `seedKey` is specified, it will be explicitly used as a key for the sub-random-generator for the column.
 Setting or changing this value alters the data distribution, shuffling, etc. for this column without affecting other columns.
-If two columns of a table share the same non-null `seedKey` while they have the same settings (except for `name`), then they will provide the exact same values in the exact same order , effectively making them mirrors of each other.
+If two columns of a table share the same non-null `seedKey` while they have the same settings (except for `name`), then they will provide the exact same values in the exact same order, effectively making them mirrors of each other.
 This also means that such a column can be renamed without remixing its content.

 You can set default configuration for schemas, tables, and columns at any higher level in the configuration tree.